asdfff711/todo_markdown/Part 5 - Azure Deployment.md

 #### Configure the database table on SQL Server

-Since this is a brand new database, we will need to run our setup_db.py again
+Since this is a brand new database, we will need to run our setup_db.py again.
+We do this to create and define the table `tasks` where our data will be stored.

 ```bash
 python setup_db.py